-Mild traumatic brain injury (TBI) is often more serious than people realize.
-If the proper steps are not taken, the person can experience symptoms for months, sometimes years, after their injury.
+Mild TBIs are more serious than many people realize.
+If the proper steps are not taken, patients can experience symptoms for months, sometimes years, after their injury.

 That’s why it is crucial to take the right approach to mild TBI recovery from the beginning.
 With a good treatment plan, you can give your brain the tools it needs to heal successfully from mild TBI.